Teaching and learning literacy at MAPS

 Teaching children to read and write confidently is at the heart of our curriculum.
 Our aim is to have children finishing Year 6 with strong literacy skills that help them experience success across all curriculum areas and in their wider lives.

 The way we teach literacy varies depending on a student's age and ability.
+All students engage in a Structured Literacy approach that is systematic, sequenced, cumulative and explicit.
+This approach is evidence and research-based within the Science of Learning.

 Junior Primary: Years 0–2

-At the Junior Primary level we use a Structured Literacy approach that is systematic, sequenced, cumulative and explicit.
+At the Junior Primary level we begin with a Structured Literacy approach that is systematic, sequenced, cumulative and explicit.
 We use this approach because not only is it effective for the 60-70% learners who would develop basic reading skills under a more traditional ‘balanced literacy’ programme but it is absolutely essential for the 30-40% of learners who will not develop these skills unless they are explicitly taught (Kilpatrick, 2013).
 This approach is highly effective in supporting students to master the essential decoding skills they need as a foundation to be able to read and comprehend more complex texts later on.

 Middle Primary: Years 3 and 4